linuxserver/docker-deluge/README.md

 ## Versions

+* **24.11.22:** - Remove GeoIP packages as geoip will not build under Py 3.11 and Deluge still doesn't support geoip2.
 * **22.11.22:** - Update GeoIP URL for new IPFS domain.
 * **29.08.22:** - Rebase to Alpine Edge again to follow latest releases.
 * **12.08.22:** - Bump unrar to 6.1.7.